-The Pension Fund Panel comprises five Councillors and two non-voting Trade Union representatives, and is advised by the Executive Director of Corporate Resources and Director of Corporate Finance and Audit and an Investment Consultant.
+The Pension Fund Panel comprises five Councillors and two non-voting Trade Union representatives, and is advised by the Executive Director of Corporate Resources and Director of finance and an Investment Consultant.
 The Panel is responsible for setting investment policy, appointing persons to implement that policy and carrying out regular reviews and monitoring of investment performance.
 The Panel meets quarterly.